What is the difference between MIL-STD-810G and MIL-STD-810H? [PDFs]

 “Standardization documents are developed and used for products, materials and processes that have multiple applications to promote commonality and interoperability among the Military Departments and the Defense Agencies and between the United States and its allies, and to limit the variety of items in the military supply system,” the Department’s website states.

 MIL-STD-certified products are usually designed to survive in extreme environmental conditions as well.
-This process is known as ruggedization, which means to “strengthen for better resistance to wear, stress and abuse,” according to Merriam-Webster.
+This specific process is known as ruggedization, which means to “strengthen for better resistance to wear, stress and abuse,” according to Merriam-Webster.

 Photo: One of the tests that a MIL-STD-810-certified rugged server may undergo is the explosive atmosphere test, which assesses whether the system can operate in a fuel-air atmosphere without causing an explosion.